 The main principle of the solution is to assign the NRF the role of Policy Enforcement Point (PEP) according to Zero Trust Architecture building blocks, which based on the information received from the Operator’s Security function (e.g., SIEM, SOAR, xDR, etc.) acting as Policy Decision Point (PDP), is capable of enforcing security policies that impact the service request, NF service update, NF service discovery procedures among others as described in clause 5.2.1 of the present document.
 For example, if the NRF is updated with information related to suspicious or compromised NF(s), based on operator policy, the NRF can further take the action to block the access token request, or the discovery request, from those suspicious or compromised NF(s).

-Figure 7.10.1-1: Conceptual schema of PDP and PEP in SBA when NRF is acting as PEP.
+Figure 7.10.1-1: Conceptual schema of PDP and PEP in SBA when NRF is acting as PEP

 NOTE: The data collection and further analysis in PDP to make policy decisions is not in the scope of the proposed solution, therefore, whether the data collection functionality is implemented within the SBA or outside SBA layer is not relevant for the solution.